-Hutchinson Police: 50% decline in crime since 2018 crime reduction strategy
+Hutchinson police: 50% decline in crime since 2018 crime reduction strategy

 HUTCHINSON, Kan.
 (KSNW) – New stats from the Kansas Bureau of Investigation (KBI) show violent crimes are up in the Sunflower State.
 The KBI says Kansas had 193 murders in 2020.
 That is more than any year since 1959 when the FBI first began publishing national crime statistics.

-Chief Jeff Hooper says crime in Hutchinson has decreased by more than 50-percent.
+Chief Hooper says crime in Hutchinson has decreased by more than 50%.
 He attributes the decline to a new crime reduction strategy implemented in 2018.

 “I mean we are here to make our community a better and safer place to live,” said Hooper.

-According to the KBI, data shows in 2019 Hutch reported 1 murder, 23 rapes and 115
+According to the KBI, data shows in 2019 Hutch reported one murder, 23 rapes and 115

 aggravated assaults.
 But in 2020, the KBI reports no murders, 10 rapes and 67 aggravated assaults.